sonic-net/SONiC/doc/mgmt/Management Framework.md

 * **Transformer Core:** perform main transformer tasks, i.e. encode/decode YGOT, traverse the payload, lookup Transformer spec, call Transformer methods, construct the results, error reporting etc.
 * **Built-in Default Transformer method:** perform static translation
 * **Overloaded Transformer methods:** callback functions invoked by Transformer core to perform complex translation with developer supplied translation logic
-* **Ouput framer:** aggregate the translated pieces returned from default and overloaded methods to construct the output payload
+* **Ouput framer:** aggregate the translated pieces returned from default and/or overloaded methods to construct the output payload
 * **Method overloader:** dynamically lookup and invoke the overloaded transformer methods during data translation
 * **YANG schema tree:** provides the Transformer with the schema information that can be accessed by Transformer to get node information, like default values, parent/descendant nodes, etc.